Scalar functions

 toFloatOrNull()

-The function toFloatOrNull() converts an integer, floating point or a string value to a floating point number.
+The function toFloatOrNull() converts an INTEGER, FLOAT or a STRING value to a FLOAT.
 For any other input value, null will be returned.

 Syntax: